 Obvious, but not so easy.
 First of all, use the filters.
 They help a lot on narrowing down your options.
 When there are INTERNET and WI-FI as 2 different options, see what fits you best.
 We always try with one and then the other, and never with both options ticked because it doesn’t all the places with one or the other.

 Read the reviews.
 Really read the reviews.
 The longer ones, they’re the best ones.
-And read the bad ones carefully, because they’re a great indicative of what you’ll find.
+And read the bad ones carefully, because they’re a great indicator of what you’ll find.
 We’ve rented places with no review too, but I’ll get to that later.

 2 – Talk to the owner before booking